Network Preference Dynamics using Lattice Theory: Preference Dynamics

 \subsection{A Message-Passing Model}

-We model how agents update their preferences during every round of interactions via a message-passing algorithm summarized in Algorithm \ref{alg:messsage-passing}.
+We model how agents update their preferences during every round of interactions via a message-passing algorithm.
 The algorithm follows a familiar gather-scatter paradigm, commonly seen in graph machine learning \cite{dudzik2022,dudzik2023}.
-Agents send messages (also preference relations) to their neighbors in each round (Line 5).
-Messages are generated (Line 4) by applying a function $\psi_i(\pi_i,\hat{\pi})$ to the preference relation $\pi_i$ of the sending agent and an estimate $\hat{\pi}$ of the receiving agent's preference relation.
-Agents collect the messages (preference relations) that they have received (Line 6) and aggregate them into a single preference relation (Line 8) with a function $\Aggregate_i(\cdot)$.
+Agents send messages (also preference relations) to their neighbors in each round.
+Messages are generated by applying a function $\psi_i(\pi_i,\hat{\pi})$ to the preference relation $\pi_i$ of the sending agent and an estimate $\hat{\pi}$ of the receiving agent's preference relation.
+Agents collect the messages (preference relations) that they have received and aggregate them into a single preference relation with a function $\Aggregate_i(\cdot)$.
 Finally, the agents update their preference (Line 9) as a result of the aggregation and their prior-held preference via a function $\varphi_i(\pi_i,\cdot)$.
-If agents update preferences with full synchrony, Algorithm \ref{alg:messsage-passing} is succinctly summarized by a map $F_i$ in \eqref{eq:pi-dynamics} of the form
+If agents update preferences with full synchrony, the algorithm is succinctly summarized by a map $F_i$ in \eqref{eq:pi-dynamics} of the form